ccatto/chriscattodotcom/README.md

 * 1st update in June 2024.
 2nd small

+* 011 11.16.24 deployed aws minor updates & switched to branch 12

+- when deploying utilize the command `fly deploy`

 - using @next/third-parties for GA4.
 - using "react-syntax-highlighter": "^15.5.0", && @types/react-syntax-highlighter for syntax highlighting
 - using pg package v^8.11.5 for postgresql